programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 Examples for further integration:

-- Storage connection via NFS (but not CIFS/SMB "network drive").
+- Storage connection via NFS
 - [HTTPS](../konfiguration/https) with your certificate
 - LDAP, [SSO](../konfiguration/sso), Active Directory
-- Import directories that you can fill with Windows Explorer ("webdav"), or NFS.
+- Import directories that you can fill with Windows Explorer ("webdav").

 ---